School Year: 2020 - 2021

 Time is provided at the end of the day for students to receive additional help and to complete individual practice and homework.
 For additional practice at night students should read for at least 15 minutes at home and can complete online math practice.

 We love celebrating your child’s special day!
 If you would like to bring treats for your child’s birthday, please contact your child’s teacher at least a day in advance.
-Our school policy states that families may bring only store bought treats during your child’s lunch period.
+Our school policy states that families may bring the only store-bought treats during your child’s lunch period.